vinhle870/OrangeHRM/README.md

      ```

 4. **Set Environment Variables**:
-   - Ensure the following environment variables are set for your environment:
+   - Ensure the following environment variables are set for your environment in the /profile/.env.<env_name> (for local execution) OR GitHub Environment Variable Configuration (for cidcd execution):
      - `BASE_URL`
      - `ADMIN_USERNAME`
      - `ADMIN_PASSWORD`